Kur3nai/SoCize-Server/README.md

 **Final Year Project at [Asia Pacific University](https://apspace.apu.edu.my/)**

+The server has to be setup before the client can be setup as there are stuff that the client needs that comes from the server.

 SoCize is a secure file-handling module for social media-like environments, built to address growing concerns over data privacy.
 It allows users to **encrypt files locally** before uploading them to a server.
 The key idea is that **the server never has access to the unencrypted contents**—encryption and decryption happen entirely on the client side.

 This repository includes the **client-side application** for encryption, decryption, and interaction with a backend server.